Sup2point0/Assort/Yu-Gi-Oh!/lore/Stranded Saga/The Stranded Saga.md

 <h3 align="center"> Catastropical Crisis </h3>

 <h3 align="center"> Inadvertent Destiny </h3>

+> [!Note]
+> *There is nothing restricting affinical powers to only humanoids.
+Any entity, animate or inanimate, corporeal or abstract, is capable of being infused with or itself harnessing affine.
+Hence, the term ‘being’ is used here to inclusively refer to any ‘affinityzable’ entity.*

 In the world of affine, beings are bestowed a great power in their life – what is known as an ‘affinity’.
 It is, certainly, not an uncommon phenomenon, occuring in plenty of other worlds under the name of ‘magic’.